danielchristiancazares/freespace2/docs/VULKAN_DESCRIPTOR_SETS.md

 ## 3. Descriptor Set Architecture

 The system defines three distinct pipeline layout kinds, each with its own descriptor set organization.
+All pre-allocated descriptor sets (global and model) are per-frame, with one set per frame-in-flight (2 total for each type).

 ### 3.1 Pipeline Layout Kinds